 COVID-19 : Army reports its first case; India's total coronavirus cases reach 147

-In the first case of the coronavirus in the Indian Army, a 34-year-old soldier has tested positive for the infection in Leh, army sources said on Wednesday as the the total number of cases in India rose to 147.
-The soldier, a resident of Chuhot village in Leh, came in contact with his father, who had returned from a pilgrimage in Iran by an Air India flight on February 20 and tested positive for COVID-19.
-He is currently in quarantine at the Ladakh Heart Foundation since February 29.
+The Indian Army reported its first case of the coronavirus after a 34-year-old soldier from the Ladakh Scout regiment tested positive for the infection in Leh, army sources said on Wednesday as the total number of cases in India climbed to 147 after several states reported fresh cases of COVID-19.
+The soldier, a resident of Chuhot village in Leh, came in contact with his father, who had returned from a pilgrimage in Iran by an Air India flight on February 20 and tested positive for COVID-19, sources said.

-Before being quarantined, the soldier's father had met the family members.
+Before being quarantined at the Ladakh Heart Foundation on February 29, the soldier's father had met the family members.
 The soldier was on leave from February 25 and rejoined duty on March 2, sources said, adding he was quarantined on March 7 and tested positive on March 16.
 Even the soldier's brother has tested positive, sources said.
+Confirming two positive cases of COVID-19 in the Union Territory, Leh Commissioner Secretary (Health) Rigzin Samphel said a total of 34 sample results were received on Tuesday, of which two turned out to be positive, taking the total number to eight there.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)